-The idea that herbs are nature's medicines deserves great credence when it comes to IBS.
-According to the American Botanical Council, whose mission continues the historical tradition of disseminating scientific information that promotes the safe and effective use of medicinal plants, several herbs are particularly effective digestive aids for IBS:
+The idea that herbs and spices are nature's medicines deserves great credence when it comes to IBS.
+According to the American Botanical Council, whose mission continues the historical tradition of disseminating scientific information that promotes the safe and effective use of medicinal plants, several herbs and spices are particularly effective digestive aids for IBS:

 The leaves, flowers, stems, berries, and roots of plants have long been used to prevent, relieve, and treat illness.
 The history of herbal medicine is in fact inextricably intertwined with that of modern science, as many manufactured drugs used today were originally derived from plants.

 The first treatise on herbal medicine was written in 2735 B.C., by the Chinese emperor Shen Nung, and this work is still in use today.
 The records of King Hammurabi of Babylon, circa 1800 B.C., offer instructions for using medicinal plants, including mint for digestive disorders.
 The entire Middle East has a rich history of herbal medicine, with surviving texts from ancient Mesopotamia, Egypt, and India that describe and illustrate the use of many medicinal plant products.
 Egyptian hieroglyphs show physicians of the 1st and 2nd centuries A.D. using caraway and peppermint to relieve digestive upset.